jasonEthereum/Distribution-Trustee/avoiding_common_attacks.md

-avoiding_common_attacks.md
-A document called avoiding_common_attacks.md explaining security steps you took what measures you took to ensure your contracts are not susceptible to common attacks

 ### Security steps taken to ensure the contracts are not susceptible to common attacks

 1. To protect against Denial of Service attacks, loops were not used.